jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 # CSS and the PreProcessors

-Historically, writting CSS was a pain.
+Historically, writing CSS was a pain.
 Building a system of any size or complexity, you would have CSS files that were hundreds or thousands of lines long.
-This made things hard to find, potential for duplication and specificity clashes were way higher, and working with a team meant overwrites were a part of daily life.
+This made things hard to find, the potential for duplication and specificity clashes were higher, and working with a team meant overwrites and merge conflicts were a part of daily life.
 That doesn't even start to touch our pain with vendor prefixes.

 CSS PreProcessors came to save the day.
 In a nutshell, they augmented your authoring experience, but came with a couple of initial drawbacks.
 For the first time, front end needed to have a build pipeline.
-Some early versions of PreProcessors took away semi-colons and curly brackets and was tab depenant.
-This was a difficult pill to swallow, espeically without proper editor support.
+Some early versions of PreProcessors took away semi-colons and curly brackets and were tab dependant.
+This was a difficult pill to swallow, especially without proper editor support.
+The introduction of partials and variables made us think a little differently about our CSS.
 Lastly, adding logic to your styles seemed weird.
-At first, not many people understood how these should even be used properly.
+At first, not many people understood what these were for nor how these should even be used properly.

 With the advancements of CSS over the years, there has been a lot of debate over the necessity of PreProcessors, things like Sass, Less, and Stylus.
 While the new features are amazing and should be utilized, I will demonstrate the top 5 features that make CSS PreProcessors a vital tool in your arsenal.
-At the end I will tie everything together and show a practical example on how to get the benefits of Modern CSS while utiliing a PreProcessor.
+At the end I will tie everything together and show a practical example on how to get the benefits of Modern CSS while utilizing a PreProcessor.

 > Quick note; I will be using Sass for the examples, but the principles I will be demonstrating will apply to any PreProcess.